Xuzzie/SIYMAS620_GroupA_Siyabonga-Masenya_JSL02-Surname_JSL02/README.md

-# [JSL02] Submission: Debug the DOM
+# [JSL02] Submission: Debug the DOM Explained

-You will:
-1. Use the Starter Code Repo,
-2. Code your solution,
-3. Commit changes to your repo
-3. Submit GitHub Repo Link to LMS [JSL02] Submission Project Tab
+What was achieved :
+1 Created Variables  That would be used in the validation process.
+2:Used For loops in  Javascript to check if any duplicates could be found.
+3: Created a function that searches for duplicates and blocks their insertion.
+4: Added an Alert to Highlight to the user an error has occurred.

+# Below is the Original Brief of the Activity

 # Debugging Duplicate Goals